Zerobrofan/Quotey-Inspirational-Quotes/README.md

 ### 1.0.1
 - Cleaned up some code 🧹 , changed description.
 ### 1.0.2
-- The API I was using seemed to have broken somehow 😅.
-Migrated to <a href="https://github.com/lukePeavey/quotable">Quotable</a>, an open source quotes library by <a href="https://github.com/lukePeavey">Luke Peavey</a>.
+- The API I was using, <a href="https://type.fit/api/quotes">typefit</a> , seemed to have broken somehow 😅.
+Migrated to <a href="https://github.com/lukePeavey/quotable">Quotable</a>, an open source quotes API by <a href="https://github.com/lukePeavey">Luke Peavey</a>.
+### 1.0.3
+- Added a secondary API from <a href="https://api-ninjas.com/">API Ninjas</a> to fallback to. <a href="https://github.com/lukePeavey/quotable">Quotable</a> seems to go down alot either due to an expired DNSSEC key or a high volume of requests.